-Residence hall mailrooms and desks will only accept mail and packages delivered by the U.S. Postal Service or a certified shipping company.
-It is the responsibility of the delivery/courier service to contact the resident to arrange pick-up.
+The Mail Center and desks will only accept mail and packages delivered by the U.S. Service or a certified shipping company.
+It is the responsibility of other delivery/courier services to contact the resident to arrange pick-up.
 The Office of Residential Life is not responsible for special items such as flowers, cakes, and fruit baskets delivered to desks by vendors.
 Concerns regarding delivery should be addressed directly to the vendor.